 Smell: Barbecue Smoke and Coal Fires, burning Straw and Struck Matches… Brambles, Raspberry, Toffee, Honey and Creamy Vanilla.

 Taste: Caramel and Toffee, Fiery Pepper and Chilli Spice, Juicy Berries, Vanilla, Coastal Peat Smoke and Sea Salt.

-A really delicious offering from a distillery which can often seem a little quantity focused.
-With the vast majority of spirit matured in American oak casks it is even a little surprising to see the use of red wine here, though it has to be said it works a treat with that maritime Caol Ila smoke and helps to create a memorable dram with which to reminisce over one’s visit to the distillery.
+Thoughts: Certainly not cheap at £90 a bottle but as a one-off purchase when visiting the distillery, it is nice to know that the quality in the bottle can live up to the price being asked.
+It’s a really delicious offering from a distillery that can sometimes seem a little quantity focused.
+With the vast majority of spirit matured in American oak casks it is a little surprising to see the use of red wine here, though it has to be said it works a treat with that maritime Caol Ila smoke and helps to create a memorable dram with which to reminisce over one’s visit to the distillery.

 In general, the Caol Ila range strikes me as a little sparse, particularly at the entry-level end where the 12 year old and Moch expressions offer variations on the same theme.
 Indeed, I would really love to see the introduction of a new expression, akin to the 8 year old Lagavulin, bottled at a slightly higher strength yet kept at an affordable price.
 As things stand, fans of Caol Ila who wish to experience a higher strength version must face paying close to £100 for the privilege.

 Changes to the range are perhaps unlikely for the time being, though with such high levels of investment in the site forthcoming, who knows what could happen in the future.
 It is certainly going to be interesting to follow the distillery over the next couple of years and I am already looking forward to returning once all the work has been completed.